-- CO1: Understand fundamental aspects of organic chemistry, learn the concept of aromaticity and its types. - CO2: To study substitution and elimination reactions. - CO3: understand concepts of stereochemistry and will be able to stereochemical aspects in Organic chemistry - CO4: To study structure, formation, stability and related name reaction of intermediates like carbocation, carbanion, free radical, carbenes and nitrenes; recognise neighbouring group participation

-- CO5: To study rearrangement reaction with specific mechanism and migratory aptitude of different groups - CO6: To study Ylides and their reactions. - CO7: To understand the basis of redox reactions; reagents and mechanism for selective oxidation/reduction reactions of organic compounds.
+- CO1: Understand fundamental aspects of organic chemistry, learn the concept of aromaticity and its types. - CO2: To understand the concept of nuclephilic and electrophilic substitution and elimination reactions. - CO3: understand concepts of stereochemistry and to be able to apply stereochemical aspects in organic chemistry - CO4: To study structure, formation, stability and related name reaction of carbon intermediates - ; recognise neighbouringgroup participation - CO5: To study rearrangement reaction with specific mechanism and migratory aptitude of different groups - CO6: To study Ylides and their reactions. - CO7: To understand the basis of redox reactions; reagents and mechanism for selective oxidation/reduction reactions of organic compounds.

-SECTION - I (2 Credits, 24 L, 6T)
+SECTION - I (2 Credits, 30L)

-1. Chemical Structure and reactivity (6L)
+1. Chemical Structure and reactivity (8L)